-OPTION #3 Use the Department's Current Version of Form A as is.

-We do not recommend doing this, but it is an option.
-Using a form from a government agency that is overreaching and that seeks information to which it is not entitled under the law sets a bad precedent for yourself and everyone else.
-But, although we urge against this option, it is one you may use.
+Please note that you can choose to fully complete and submit the currently published CPI Form A as is.
+We do not recommend that, but it is an option.
+Using a form from a government agency that is overreaching and seeks information to which it is not entitled under the law sets a bad precedent for yourself and everyone else.